Ruth Ellen Kocher: Poetry

+Education

 Kocher earned her B.A. from Pennsylvania State University in 1990, her MFA from Arizona State University in 1994, and her Ph.D. from Arizona State University in 1999.
-She has taught at Missouri Western State College, Southern Illinois University and the University of Missouri.
+She has taught at Missouri Western State University, Southern Illinois University and the University of Missouri.

+Career

 Her career has divided between scholarly research and her work as a poet.
 Kocher feels that each activity informs and enriches the other.
 She has been awarded fellowships from the Cave Canem Foundation, the Bucknell Seminar for Younger Poets, and Yaddo.
 She has taught for the University of Missouri, Southern Illinois University, the New England College Low Residency MFA program, the Indiana Summer Writer's workshop, and Washington University's Summer Writing program.

 She is professor of English literature in the Department of English at the University of Colorado-Boulder and where she also serves as Associate Dean for Arts and Humanities.